Customer engagement process

 Key takeaways

-- Five stages structure it: awareness, acquisition, activation, retention, and advocacy.
+- Customer engagement runs a five-stage loop: awareness, acquisition, activation, retention, and advocacy.

 How it works